 We'll let you in on a little secret: there is life after your ATAR results.

-If you didn't get the ATAR result you needed, don't let it stop you from kicking your goals!
+If you didn't get the ATAR result you needed, don't let it stop you from achieving your goals!
 Going to university isn't always a smooth and straight road; there are many ways to get there.
-So, it's time to take a roadtrip of a different kind.
+So, it's time to take a road trip of a different kind.
 Below are some options to knock down those barriers between you and your desired qualification.

 Tertiary Enabling Programs

 The Tertiary Enabling Program (TEP) is for you if you didn't finish year 12 or didn't achieve an adequate ATAR.
 It's a free university course that gives you entry into most undergraduate degrees and helps you get into the swing of university at the same time.
-Tell me more!
-You can complete the program online or on campus in as little as 14 weeks and you’ll have the opportunity to develop the skills, knowledge and confidence you’ll need to succeed at university.
+You can complete the program online or on campus in as little as 16 weeks and you’ll have the opportunity to develop the skills, knowledge and confidence you’ll need to succeed at university.

 Plus, there’s also Preparation for Tertiary Success; a free course especially designed for Indigenous students which includes face-to-face workshops and online work.